moonlight-stream/moonlight-pc/README.md

 ##Requirements

-* [GFE compatible](http://shield.nvidia.com/play-pc-games/) computer with GTX 600/700 series GPU (for the PC you're streaming from)
+* [GFE compatible](http://shield.nvidia.com/play-pc-games/) computer with GTX 600/700 series GPU (for the PC from which you're streaming)
 * High-end wireless router (802.11n dual-band recommended) or wired network

 ##Usage